-- It’s hospital insurance that covers inpatient hospital care and certain home care.
+- Medicare Part A is hospital insurance that covers inpatient hospital care and certain home care.

-- It’s usually free if you or your spouse paid Medicare taxes while working.
-If not, it costs up to $411 each month.
+- Medicare Part A is usually free if you or your spouse paid Medicare taxes while working.
+If not, it can cost up to $413 each month in 2017.

 - Hospital and skilled nursing facility stays come with deductibles and co-insurance.